-Cloudera Manager 5 allows you to install any version of CDH 5 with the same minor version or lower as Cloudera Manager.
-For more information, see CDH 5 and Cloudera Manager 5 Requirements and Supported Versions.
+Cloudera Manager 5 allows you to install any version of CDH 4 and a version of CDH 5 with the same minor version or lower as Cloudera Manager.
+For more information, see Product Compatibility Matrix for CDH and Cloudera Manager.